-With the mixer running. slowly pour in the candy syrup slowly down the side of the bowl.
+With the mixer running, slowly pour in the candy syrup down the side of the bowl.
 Don’t splash too much otherwise the candy will start to set up, leaving crunchy little bits.

 Turn up the speed, full blast!

-While the mixer is running, spray a parchment lined 13X9 pan.
+While the mixer is running, spray a parchment lined 13X9 pan with cooking spray.

 Remember that cornstarch mixture from earlier?
-Sprinkle a little bit of that on.
+Sprinkle a little bit of that onto the pan.

 Looks like the marshmallows are all mixed!
 It takes about 12-15 minutes.
 You want a nice thick sticky mixture that is still slightly warm.

 Use an oiled spatula to transfer the mixture to a ziploc bag or a pastry bag.
-I use baking spray to oil the spatula.
-And keep it handy.
+I use cooking spray to oil the spatula.
+And keep that spray it handy.
 You can spray the spatula more (even spray onto your marshmallow coated spatula, that’s fine!) if it starts sticking some more.

 Squeeze all the marshmallow into the bottom of the bag then snip off the end.
 You want it a bit bigger than 1/4-inch.

 Pipe equal lines on the parchment-lined sheet pan.

-Dust with cornstarch and powdered sugar.
+Dust with cornstarch and powdered sugar mixutre.
 Let the marshmallows sit for 4 hours or overnight.